Question types in Remindo

 Below, you will find examples of the various question types.
 Click on the name of the question type you would like to receive more information on regarding the making of process.
 Have you never created a question in Remindo before?
 Read this page first.

 Not all questions allow for a revision of the answer key after the assessment.
-If you would like to know which question types do/do not allow for this, please have a look at the following document: Antwoordmodel achteraf aanpassen per vraagtype 18-1 (Only in Dutch at the moment).
+If you would like to know which question types do/do not allow for this, please have a look at the following document: Editing the answer key after exam performance.

 Multiple-choice question (one-of-many question or true/false question):

 A question that offers a few possible answers of which only one is correct.
 A true/false question also qualifies.

 A question that offers multiple possible answers of which more than one is correct.